joshbtn/docker-atlas-sdk/README.md

 # Atlassian SDK

-THis uses the official Java image.
+This uses the official Java image.
+Pulls the sdk from the https://sdkrepo.atlassian.com/debian/ stable contrib.